 Bootcampers graduate from bootcamps with a portfolio, an online presence, interview skills and more.
-Most bootcamps help graduates find an internship or match students with an employer network - in fact, in Course Report's most recent research, 83% of bootcamp alumni report being employed in programming jobs.
+Most bootcamps help graduates find an internship or match students with an employer network - in fact, in Course Report's most recent research, 79% of bootcamp alumni report being employed in programming jobs.

-83% of bootcamp alumni report being employed in programming jobs.
+79% of bootcamp alumni report being employed in programming jobs.

-The State of Coding Bootcamps in 2020
+The State of Coding Bootcamps in 2021

 This year marks the 8th anniversary for the coding bootcamp industry, and more students than ever are learning to code at a bootcamp.
-Coding bootcamps are a \$309 million industry and will graduate ~23,000 developers in 2019.
+Coding bootcamps are a \$350 million industry and will graduate ~25,000 developers in 2020.
 But a lot has changed since coding bootcamps opened their doors.

 Course Report launched in 2013 with 30 total bootcamp-style programs in our directory.
-Today, Course Report lists over 500!
+Today, Course Report lists over 600!
 About 100 of those are full-time, in-person, immersive coding bootcamps in the US and Canada.
 There are bootcamp campuses in over 85 cities throughout the US/ Canada.
-Coding bootcamps are predicted to graduate 23,000 students and gross \$309MM in tuition revenue in 2019.
+Coding bootcamps are predicted to graduate 25,000 students and gross \$350MM in tuition revenue in 2020.
 In addition to this growth of the core industry, we see growth in several other areas:

-- 171% Growth of Online Bootcamps there were ~5,500 graduates of these full-time, remote bootcamps in 2019. - There are now over 60 University Bootcamps in the US - Flexible Payment Options: the rise of ISAs, Deferred Tuition, and the use of Lending Partners like SkillsFund and Climb - Corporate Training/B2B growth, which has risen from ~17,000 grads last year to ~23,000 grads in 2019
+- 306% Growth of Online Bootcamps there were 15,619 graduates of these full-time, remote bootcamps in 2020. - There are now over 120 University Bootcamps in the US - Flexible Payment Options: the rise of ISAs, Deferred Tuition, and the use of Lending Partners like Ascent Funding (previously SkillsFund), Sallie Mae and Climb - Corporate Training/B2B growth, which has risen from ~20,000 grads last year to ~25,000 grads in 2020

 Note about Methodology: We survey actual schools for their graduation data each year.
-While there are other methods of estimating the bootcamp market like LinkedIn, we worry that those methods severely overestimate the market because students rarely list the course taken at a bootcamp.
-Part-time or intro classes are often not outcomes-focused, so including them in a Coding Bootcamp Market Size is flawed.
+While there are other methods of estimating the bootcamp market like scraping LinkedIn, we worry that those methods severely overestimate the market because students rarely list the course taken at a bootcamp.
+Part-time or intro classes are often not outcomes-focused, so including them in a Coding Bootcamp Market Size produces a flawed view of the market.
 When we measure the market size each year, we are including only graduates of full-time, immersive bootcamps.